-Tech scammers steal $60k from stl grandmother
+Tech scammers steal $60K from STL grandmother

 "They 'accidentally' deposited money in her account, they needed to go in and fix it," said Adam, the woman's son.

 The next day, $60,000 was transferred out of her account.
-Her entire life savings.
+It was her entire life savings.

 What did that money mean?